 As a lover of Gothic novels, nothing makes me happier than to read about the exploration of potentially haunted castles, the supernatural phenomenon, the struggle between good and evil (where the good overwhelms the bad) etc. And there is a lot in these books to quench my thirst for horror fiction!

 To put it simply, Gothic fiction has everything we could ever want in a tale of horror.
-Moreover, the unsettling and enthralling tales of Gothic horror shock us out of our everyday experiences, entertain us, and teach us as well.
+Moreover, the unsettling tales of Gothic horror shock us out of our everyday experiences, entertain us, and teach us as well.
 They’re so captivating that one may desire to remain in their realms of fright forever.
 All these Gothic novels are interestingly spooky, and definitely worth looking into if you are a true fan of Gothic literature.

 If you liked this post, you might also like: